Understanding the Difference Between Structured and Unstructured Data

 Processing structured data using traditional tools like SQL and rule-based analytics is relatively straightforward.
 Its rigid format allows for efficient searching and querying, making it ideal for routine business tasks.

 Unstructured data requires advanced techniques such as NLP, machine learning, and deep learning algorithms to extract insights.
-Processing unstructured data, like text documents or multimedia files, can involve complex tasks like image recognition, sentiment analysis, or keyword extraction, requiring more computational power and sophisticated tools.
+Processing unstructured data, like text documents or multimedia files, can involve complex tasks.
+Some tasks, like image recognition, sentiment analysis, or keyword extraction, require more computational power and sophisticated tools.

 3. Scalability and Storage Requirements